-Expertise in the actuarial science sector also prepares for a career as a financial analyst in investment banking, fund management or wealth management firms.
-Typical work responsibilities may range from analysis of market trends, financial instruments research, the historical performance of stock and companies and making recommendations/predictions on future performance.
+Expertise in the actuarial science sector also prepares me for a career as a financial analyst in investment banking, fund management, or wealth management firms.
+Typical work responsibilities may range from an analysis of market trends, financial instruments research, the historical performance of stock and companies, and making recommendations/predictions on future performance.
 Furthermore, as a financial analyst, one is also required to possess in-depth knowledge of financial accounting, tax, corporate finance, risk management, etc.

 Also Read: Equity Research Analyst

-As an insurance underwriter, individuals deal with actual insurance applications, assess eligibility, risk, and other factors, conduct background checks and set up contract and terms.
-Typically hired by insurance companies and banks, a solid understanding of insurance products, schemes, application process and approval formalities along with being on par with recent development in the industry is also a must.
+As an insurance underwriter, individuals deal with actual insurance applications, assess eligibility, risk, and other factors, conduct background checks, and set up contracts and terms.
+Typically hired by insurance companies and banks, a solid understanding of insurance products, schemes, the application process, and approval formalities along with being on par with recent development in the industry is also a must.
 However, they only interact with insurance field agents and other professionals and do not engage directly with clients, working merely as an important intermediary between the insurance firm and agents.
-Prior experience in the financial sector and a concrete grasp of computer software is recommended to build a career in actuarial science through this profile.
+Prior experience in the financial sector and a concrete grasp of computer software are recommended to build a career in actuarial science through this profile.

 Banks and financial corporations hire mortgage advisors to facilitate smooth loan/mortgage catering.
 Particularly, a mortgage is an instrument that acts as collateral security taken out against property, usually a house.
-It is a modern financial invention that has transformed the real estate and banking industry and spur growth in the past few decades.
-As a mortgage advisor, one is tasked with relaying information related to suitable mortgage schemes, loan conditions and setting up contracts and terms along with a host of other elements.
-Prior experience of working in the financial sector is preferred.
+It is a modern financial invention that has transformed the real estate and banking industry and spurred growth in the past few decades.
+As a mortgage advisor, one is tasked with relaying information related to suitable mortgage schemes, and loan conditions, and setting up contracts and terms along with a host of other elements.
+Prior experience working in the financial sector is preferred.